arvados/lightning-server-legacy/experimental/abram/Documentation/0-Overview.md

 Lightning is a database to store a population of genomes for ease of queriability, data exchange and standardization.
-In addition, Lightning will introduce a standardized description for genomic data.
+Lightning will introduce a standardized description for genomic data.

-Currently, we are in the preliminary research of testing feasability and getting initial results.
-This includes processing data we have for the 150+ Personal Genomic Project participants and creating initial libarary files.
+Currently, we are in the preliminary research phase.
+We are processing data we have for the 150+ Personal Genomic Project participants and creating initial libarary files.

-This documentation is an attempt to record the process by which we created Lightning and it's supporting library files.
+This documentation is an attempt to record the method by which we created Lightning and it's supporting library files.
 Concepts will be introduced and explained as needed.